 7. Fayetteville State University – Fayetteville, North Carolina

 Founded in 1867, Fayetteville State University in North Carolina has a total enrollment of about 6,100.
 Ranked among the top 50 public schools in the region, and a top 30 HBCU, Fayetteville State has a 17:1 student-to-faculty ratio that supports collaborative, peer-to-peer learning while maintaining an intimate educational environment and one-on-one instruction.
-Among its core values and missions are: student success and pursuit of excellence; shared governance; and global responsibility.
+Among its core values and missions are student success and pursuit of excellence; shared governance; and global responsibility.

-Fayetteville State’s online MBA in Health Care consists of 36 credits, including 27 core and 9 concentration.
+Fayetteville State’s online MBA in Health Care consists of 36 credits, including 27 core and 9 concentrations.
 All courses are designed for maximum flexibility to accommodate working professionals and adult learners, and students have the option to complete classes in synchronous, real-time virtual classes or through recorded lectures at their own time.
 Applicants should have earned at least a 2.75 undergraduate GPA.
 GMAT/GRE scores may be necessary.
 The program is accredited by the AACSB.